TechOgede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 13 changes group of hello file to school
-Script 14 changes the owner and group owner of a file at the same time Script 15 changes the owner and group of a symbolic link Script 16 changes owner of a file based on its previous owner
+Script 14 changes the owner and group owner of a file at the same time Script 15 changes the owner and group of a symbolic link Script 16 changes owner of a file based on its previous owner Script 17 plays Star Wars IV in the terminal